Beretta 90two

 The Beretta 90-Two is a series of semi-automatic pistols designed and manufactured by Beretta of Italy.
 It was released in 2006 as an enhanced version of the Beretta 92, and is produced in 9×19mm, 9×21mm IMI and .40 S&W versions.

-The 90-Two has been replaced by the 92A1 / 96A1 in Beretta's lineup.
+The 90-Two has been replaced by the 92A1/96A1 in Beretta's lineup (see the Beretta 92 article).

 Overview

 The most obvious difference between the 92 series and 90-Two series pistols is the appearance; the 90-Two series have an "ergonomically enhanced" design, with a "technopolymer" interchangeable wrap-around style grip allowing users to choose grips that work better with either large or small hands.
 Also notable is an accessory rail on the dust cover of the pistol, allowing various light/laser accessories to be attached.
 Similar to the 92 series, the frame is constructed of a light alloy, and the slide and barrel are constructed of steel.

 The slide is also in itself a whole new design.
 The rough edges in the previous 92 models were smoothed out, for a more "snag-free" design.
 Included with the pistol is an accessory rail cover, which protects the rail when an accessory is not attached.

 Magazine capacities available for the 90-Two 9×19mm are: 10-round single-stack, 15 or 17-round double-stack; the 90-Two 9×21mm IMI: 15 round double-stack, the 90-Two .40 S&W: 10 or 12 round double-stack.

 The 90-Two also features an internal recoil buffer and upgraded sight points, with a 5 mm increased length between them.